 What is the best natural remedy for insomnia?

 There are a few options on the list of remedies for natural sleep aids, some of which are more well-known than others.
 While suffering from insomnia is common, the science behind natural-based sleep aids isn’t.

 Let’s change that by taking a careful look at the realistic and practical options for a good night’s sleep.
 Amongst the top options are:

 - Magnesium: This mineral is helpful for quieting down the mind when you lie down to go to sleep.
 Since it helps relax the mind and body, often people are able to fall asleep easier and faster.
 Carefully maintaining magnesium levels helps your sleep become better which will wake you up in the morning feeling refreshed.

-- Fish Oil: Research is suggesting that taking fish oil at night before bed can improve sleep by helping you fall asleep quickly, sleeping better through the night and have improved daytime activities.
-Researchers are saying that omega 3 fatty acids from fish oil increase the amount of melatonin levels thus improving the quality of sleep.
-Fish oils is a part of my personal sleep regime for the past 3 years.
+- Fish Oil: Research is suggesting that taking fish oil at night before bed can improve sleep by helping you fall asleep quickly, sleeping better through the night, and have improved daytime activities.
+Researchers are saying that omega 3 fatty acids from fish oil increase the number of melatonin levels thus improving the quality of sleep.
+Fish oils are a part of my personal sleep regime for the past 3 years.

 Is melatonin a safe natural sleep aid?

 As briefly mentioned above, there appears to be some sort of controversy on the safety of melatonin and its use as a safe and natural sleep aid.
 While melatonin helps improve sleep habits, the actual effectiveness of melatonin in terms of long-term use isn’t really supported by a lot of medicine.

 That’s not to say that it isn’t a good idea, it’s just that melatonin is thought of as being a safe natural sleep aid to consider with the understanding that it should be a short-term option for those working shift work or you’re dealing with jet lag.